 Cucumbers are one of the easier plants to grow- and we love to eat them fresh, but when the garden gives you too many cucumbers- you make pickles!

 And these easy refrigerator pickles are my very favorite ones to make.
-They are slightly sweet, kinda tangy, and so, so, quick and easy to make!
+They are slightly sweet, kinda tangy.
+Very similar to the bread and butter pickles we all love so much!

 The Best Quick & Easy Refrigerator Pickles